microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_updateManagement.md

     ![](../img/updateManagement/15.png)

 * Click View Summary and then click again to drill into the Update Management assessment.
-In the below example we can see there are updates missing from our Azure Arc enabled server.
+In the below example we can see there are updates missing on our Azure Arc enabled server.

     ![](../img/updateManagement/16.png)